jackiedabekar/Django-Based-Blog/README.md

 ```
 $ pip install -r requirements.txt
 ```
-> Clone The Project In The Abov Folder
+> Clone The Project In The Folder which created above
 > and run the following command
 ```
 $ python manage.py runserver